-Tabl Implementation of le A-2 Mitigation Meas uires No. Mitigation Measure Method for Execution of Mitigation Responsible Entity Completion Date Reporting Frequency Significance After Mitigation N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts.
+Tabl Implementation of e A-2 Mitigation Meas sures No. Mitigation Measure Method for Execution of Mitigation Responsible Entity Completion Date Reporting Frequency Significance After Mitigation N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts.
 The facility manager will monitor the site operation to insure noise levels are kept to a minimum.
 Facility Operator Ongoing Violations will be noted in the daily log.
 Less than significant N3 Hearing protection for personnel is provided to equipment operators and others subject to excessive noise levels from operations, incompliance with OSHA.
 Equipment meets OSHA requirements and is maintained to operate in a clean, quiet and safe manner.
 The facility manager shall be responsible for insuring that this mitigation measure is carried out.
 Facility Operator Ongoing Violations will be noted in the daily log.
+Less than significant PS1 Fire suppression The facility manager shall be Facility Ongoing Violations will be Less than

-Less than significant PS1 Fire suppression equipment shall be continuously available and properly maintained.
+PS1 Fire suppression equipment shall be continuously available and properly maintained.
 The facility manager shall be responsible for insuring that this mitigation measure is carried out.
 Facility Operator Ongoing Violations will be noted in the daily log.
 Less than significant